steffanossa/derivation_of_waste_mgmt_profiles/README.md

   </picture>
 </p>

-Unsurprisingly both approaches lead to the equal results.
+Unsurprisingly both approaches lead to equal results.
 From here, it is possible to point out the differences between clusters.
 I went with 4 clusters.